-Spread in two fantastic seas, the Aegean and the Ionian Sea, the Greek islands vary in size and natural beauty.
+Spread in two fantastic seas, the Aegean and the Ionian Sea, the famous Greek islands vary in size and natural beauty.
 There are large islands where transport is required to get around, but also small cozy islands that can be totally explored by foot.
 Here are our most favorite pocket-size Greek islands.

 Koufonisia is a complex of small Greek islands, of which only the island of Ano Koufonissi is inhabited.
 Located on the southern side of Naxos, in the center of the Cyclades complex, Koufonisia is a paradise on Earth!
 Although it has developed fairly enough over the last years and many visitors come to enjoy the natural beauty of this place, still the island does not get packed but keeps its traditional style.

 Chora is the main town and port and most Koufonisia hotels are found there.
 In a walking distance from Chora are nice beaches with soft white sand and crystal waters.
 Some hotels also offer bicycles to their guests to get around easier, as there is no bus on the island.
 Many beaches are also naturist places, such as Pori and Fanos.

 How to go to Koufonisia: Ferries to Koufonisia depart three times per week from Piraeus port in Athens.
 There is also daily (except Monday) ferry to Koufonisia from Naxos and Amorgos with the legendary Express Skopelitis.